 The MultiMiner software is a graphical user interface (GUI) based piece of mining software that has been developed as a piece of Windows 10 Bitcoin mining software.
 It’s possible to use it with Linux or MacOS but this will require additional software.

-Thanks to its graphical interface, the MultiMiner is many a novice miners’ favourite piece of mining software.
-It’s essentially the BFG Miner only with a more user-friendly frontend.
-Being based on this software, it also has some great advanced features too.
+Thanks to its graphical interface, the MultiMiner is many a novice miners’ favorite piece of mining software.

 MultiMiner is also capable of connecting to numerous pools at once too.
 There’s even the option to have the device automatically mine the most profitable coin at any given time or to target those which offer the lowest difficulty.